-73. Where a police officer or an aviation security officer has reasonable cause to suspect that a person-

-Power to stop passengers travelling.

-- (a) is about to embark on an aircraft in Kenya; or - (b) is on board an aircraft in Kenya, and that that person intends to commit an offence that amounts to an act of unlawful interference, the police officer may, with the approval of the police officer in charge at the airport or in case of an aviation security officer, with the approval of the officer in charge of the airport, prohibit that person from travelling on board the aircraft by-
+Power to stop 73.
+Where a police officer or an aviation security officer has reasonable cause to suspect that a personand that that person poses a serious threat or intends to commit an offence that amounts to an act of unlawful interference, the police officer may, with the approval of the police officer in charge at the airport or in case of an aviation security officer, with the approval of the officer in charge of the airport, prohibit that person using all reasonable means from travelling on board the aircraft bypassengers travelling.